 The Acts of the Apostles

-A fascinating account of the early church by Luke the Historian.
+The Acts of the Apostles is a fascinating account of the early church by Luke the Historian who also wrote one of the Gospels.

 Letters written by Paul to encourage the early Church to persevere in following Christ and not split into factions and get distracted by frivolities and unncessary theological arguments.
 Encouragement was much needed as persecution of the early Christians was common.